 Distracted driving is an extremely dangerous practice in the United States, causing thousands of injuries and claiming several lives every single year.
 Driving requires our complete mental, visual, and manual attention, and any activity that takes us away from the road is a form of distracted driving.
 From texting to talking on the phone to eating and applying makeup, distracted driving can come in many different forms.

-The Three Main Types of Distracted Driving
+The Three Main Types of Distracted Driving in Las Vegas

 According to the Centers for Disease Control and Prevention (CDC), approximately 9 people die and over 1,000 people suffer injuries due to distracted driving every day.
 Many people do not realize how dangerous this practice actually is – if you read a text while driving 55 miles per hour, your eyes leave the road for 5 seconds.
 This is the equivalent of driving the entire length of a football field blindfolded.